KERRHAM/project_2/README.md

       * I had 3 errors all with the same symptons, I had forgotten to put some semicolons at the end of my lines of code.

-      * After I had resolved this issue I had no further issues, When using the offical validator (JS Hint).
+      * After I had resolved this issue I had no further issues, When using the offical validator [JS-Hint](https://jshint.com/).